Grounding

 Figure 1: A 110-volt power outlet in the U.S.

 Since the neutral and ground wires go to the same place, they are electrically interchangeable.
 In fact, if they were electrically shorted at the outlet with a single wire connection back to the service box, it would be difficult to detect any difference.
 So why run two wires instead of one?
-The simple answer is that ground and current return are two separate functions that are not generally compatible.
+The simple answer is that ground and current return are two separate functions that are not usually compatible.
 Significant currents flowing in a conductor can prevent it from being a reliable reference potential.

-Importance of Grounding for Safety
+Grounding for Safety

 Building grounds are typically metal rods driven into the dirt near the power service entrance.
 These rods are connected to the breaker box from which ground is distributed to all power outlets through non-current carrying wires.
 They are also connected to any metal that is distributed throughout the building such as plumbing pipes or building steel.